knight-raj/Hospital_analysis_SQL/README.md

 SELECT AVG(Doctors_Count)::NUMERIC(10) FROM Hospital_Records;
 ```
 Calculates the average number of doctors working in each hospital. <br>
-Purpose: Calculates the average number of doctors working in each hospital.
+Purpose: Calculates the average number of doctors working in each hospital. <br>
 Explanation:
 <li>AVG(Doctors_Count) computes the average value of the Doctors_Count column.</li>
 <li>::NUMERIC(10) ensures the result is formatted as a numeric value with up to 10 digits.</li>